10 Things to Know About Stairs and Stair Railing Systems that Save You Time and Money

 You can install exterior and interior glass stair railing kits with a few simple tools.
 Railing systems use stainless steel clamps to hold tempered glass stair railing panels.
 The clamps for a glass panel stair railing system have removable neoprene rubber inserts.
 These inserts prevent scratching and keep the panels in place.

 A stainless steel stair railing system is elegant and built to last.
-The best stair railing stainless steel is marine grade 316.
+The best and most durable stair railing stainless steel is marine grade 316.
 A stair metal railing made of stainless steel will be highly resistant to corrosion and harsh environments with salty air.
 Most notably, stainless steel has applications for everything from submarines to beach houses and docks.
 If properly maintained periodically with AGS - Stainless Steel Cleaning & Maintenance Kit, stainless steel stair railing systems will last a lifetime.

 Stainless steel stair railing kits are convenient and ideal for every application.
 Additionally, a stainless steel stair railing kit is composed of off-the-shelf components for a perfect on-site fit.